sujunyan/sujunyan.github.io/README.md

 For more about how to use Jekyll, check out [this tutorial](https://www.taniarascia.com/make-a-static-website-with-jekyll/).
 Why Jekyll?
 Read [Andrej Karpathy's blog post](https://karpathy.github.io/2014/07/01/switching-to-jekyll/)!
+### Note by JS
+- Need to checkout to origin/source branch to edit.
+- Use bin/deploy to deploy the web to the github.

 ### Installation